Cover Story | Hypertrophic Cardiomyopathy in 2021: New Insights, New Strategies and (Possibly) a New Treatment

 - Ommen SR, Mital S, Burke MA, et al. 2020 AHA/ACC guideline for the diagnosis and treatment of patients with hypertrophic cardiomyopathy: A report of the American College of Cardiology/American Heart Association Joint Committee on Clinical Practice Guidelines.
 J Am Coll Cardiol 2020;76:e159-e240.

-Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Geriatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Sports and Exercise Cardiology, Vascular Medicine, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and Heart Failure, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Imaging, CHD and Pediatrics and Interventions, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Statins, Acute Heart Failure, Heart Transplant, Interventions and Imaging, Interventions and Structural Heart Disease, Interventions and Vascular Medicine, Echocardiography/Ultrasound, Magnetic Resonance Imaging, Exercise, Sports and Exercise and Congenital Heart Disease and Pediatric Cardiology, Sports and Exercise and Imaging
+Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Cardiovascular Care Team, Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Geriatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Sports and Exercise Cardiology, Vascular Medicine, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and Heart Failure, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Imaging, CHD and Pediatrics and Interventions, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Statins, Acute Heart Failure, Heart Transplant, Interventions and Imaging, Interventions and Structural Heart Disease, Interventions and Vascular Medicine, Echocardiography/Ultrasound, Magnetic Resonance Imaging, Exercise, Sports and Exercise and Congenital Heart Disease and Pediatric Cardiology, Sports and Exercise and Imaging

 Keywords: ACC Publications, Cardiology Magazine, Aneurysm, Arrhythmias, Cardiac, Auscultation, Autopsy, Benzylamines, Bicycling, Blood Pressure, Boston, Calcium Channel Blockers, Canada, Cardiac Catheterization, Cardiac Myosins, Cardiac Resynchronization Therapy, Cardiology, Cardiomyopathies, Cardiomyopathy, Hypertrophic, Constriction, Pathologic, Contrast Media, Counseling, Death, Sudden, Death, Sudden, Cardiac, Decision Making, Defibrillators, Disopyramide, Double-Blind Method, Echocardiography, Electrocardiography, Exercise, Exercise Therapy, Family Characteristics, Fatigue, Fibrosis, Frail Elderly, Friends, Gadolinium, Genetic Testing, Goals, Half-Life, Heart Failure, Heart Transplantation, Heart Ventricles, Hemodynamics, History of Medicine, Hypertrophy, Left Ventricular, Kansas, Life Expectancy, London, Longevity, Los Angeles, Magnetic Resonance Imaging, Mercury, Mitral Valve, Morbidity, Mutation, Myosins, Nuclear Family, Operating Rooms, Oxygen Consumption, Patient Selection, Physical Examination, Pregnancy, Prescription Drugs, Primary Prevention, Prognosis, Prospective Studies, Quality of Life, Quebec, Random Allocation, Referral and Consultation, Retrospective Studies, Risk Assessment, Risk Factors, Schools, Medical, Social Media, Stroke, Stroke Volume, Students, Syncope, Tennis, Uracil, Ursidae, Ventricular Pressure, Withholding Treatment, Writing, Young Adult, ACC21, ACC Annual Scientific Session